 A FAIRBARN SMITH, 44, assist-A FAIRBARN SMITH, 44, assist-ant general manager of A. McKim Ltd., Canadian agency, died at Montreal Oct.
-4. Born in Chicago in 1896 and educated at McGill U, he saw service in the World War with a Canadian artillery unit.
-Invalided home in 1917 he worked in advertising agencies in the United States till 1921, joined Brigdens Ltd., Toronto photo-engravers, as manager of creative department.
-In 1931 he joined the Montreal office of A. McKim Ltd., and was elected a director of the firm in 1937.
+4. Born in Chicago in 1896 and educated at McGill U, he saw service in the World War with a Canadian artillery unit, In-wided home in 1017 he moded in valided home in 1917 he worked in advertising agencies in the United States till 1921, joined Brigdens Ltd., Toronto photo-engravers, as manager of creative department.
+In 1931 he joined the Montreal of-fice of A. McKim Ltd., and was elected a director of the firm in 1937.
 He is survived by his wife, two daughters and his mother.